Kyytox/twitter_sentiment_analysis/README.md

 # Parameters for treatment of data
 # In June 2023, Twitter restricted access to API V2
 # So we could no longer recover the tweets from the users
-# A data_to_inst.parquet file was created with all the tweets that I was able to recover
+# A data_to_insert.parquet file was created with all the tweets that I was able to recover
 # 207613 tweets ago
 # For model training, the NUMBER_DATA_TRAIN parameter allows you to choose the number of tweets to use for treatment

 # If you put the line in the comments, all the tweets will be used and treated by the ML (207613 tweets)
-# If you put a number, for example 1000, the first 1000 tweets of the data_to_inst.parquet file will be used and treated by the process
+# If you put a number, for example 1000, the first 1000 tweets of the data_to_insert.parquet file will be used and treated by the process

 NUMBER_DATA_TRAIN = 1000
 ```